 1. Log in to the Data Center and click “View Boundary Map”

-2. The total population within the league’s boundary is displayed on the map in the popup that shows the league name and ID:
+2. The total population within the league’s boundary is displayed on the map in the popup that shows the league name and ID (for district officer use only):

 View Boundary Maps In District